Who are consecrated virgins?

 Nebraska: Omaha

-New Jersey: Metuchen, Newark, Paterson, Trenton
+New Jersey: Camden, Metuchen, Newark, Paterson, Trenton

-New Mexico: Santa Fe
+New Mexico: Gallup, Santa Fe

 New York: Albany, Brooklyn, Buffalo, New York City, Ogdensburg, Rochester, Rockville Center

-Ohio: Cleveland, Columbus, Steubenville, Toledo, Youngstown
+Ohio: Cincinnati, Cleveland, Columbus, Steubenville, Toledo, Youngstown

 Oklahoma: Oklahoma City, Tulsa